Krish2704/newsyscall/README.md

-# HELLO WORLD SYSTEM CALL IMPLEMENTATION IN LINUX

 # What is it?
-A new Hello world system call for Linux.
+A new Hello world system call in Linux.

 # Why am I doing?
 To understand how the system calls are implemented and how to create a new system and how to modify the existing makefiles.